wulechuan/javascript-wulechuan-find-npm-package-dot-json/ReadMe.md

     /* ********************************************* */

     const result = require('@wulechuan/find-package-dot-json')({
-        checkingStartPoint:    '<a path to start with>',             // optional
+        searchingStartPath:    '<a path to start with>',             // optional
         desiredNPMProjectName: '<your fancy npm project name here>', // optional });